joseantmazonsb/docker-mail/README.md

 5. Modify `docker-compose.yaml` and `mail.env` files according to your `secrets` files and your own particular scenario (volumes to mount, certificates, etc).
 6. Run `docker-compose up -d`.

-# Environment variables
+## Environment variables

+You will need to create two `.env` files in the same directory where `docker-compose.yaml` file is located: `db.env` and `mail.env`.

-The following table explains the variables to be filled in `db.env` and `mail.env` files:
+The following table explains the variables to be filled in `db.env` file:

 | Variable | Explanation |
 |-|-|